 How do Stablecoins Work?

 Stablecoins are issued by a central authority, such as the Federal Reserve, or by a cryptocurrency exchange.
-Once issued, the coin is backed by the value of the underlying fiat currency.
-This means that the coin’s value is always equal to the value of the fiat currency it is pegged to.
+Once issued, the value of the underlying fiat currency backs the stablecoin.
+This means that the stablecoin’s value always equals the value of the fiat currency it is pegged to.
 This provides stability and security to those who use stablecoins.

 What are the Benefits of Using Stablecoins?